surplusinvestments/S.I./README.md

 ## About Us
 Designed to focus on developing a strong financial skillset and share ideas regarding the financial markets.
 ## Our Insights
+Use the position tool located on the left toolbar above the smiley face to manage risk.
+Live market insights may be found on discord or twitter.
+Not financial advice, for educational purposes only.
 <!-- TradingView Widget BEGIN -->
 <div class="tradingview-widget-container">
   <div id="tradingview_d2fe4"></div>